 Purpose of the Serial

-DCs need to know who the MOA is in the Supplier hub.
-If the DC is not informed, any MTDs that the MOA submits to the DC will be rejected and therefore the DC will submit default data to the DA for inclusion in Settlement.
+DCs need to know who the SVA MOA is in the Supplier hub.
+If the DC is not informed, any MTDs that the SVA MOA submits to the DC will be rejected and therefore the DC will submit default data to the DA for inclusion in Settlement.